HolobiomicsLab/Toolomics/README.md

 ### Steps to Add a New MCP

 1. Create a `server.py` file with your MCP implementation, it should take the port number as first argument (eg: `server.py 5003`).
-2. Place the file in a subfolder of the `mcp_servers` directory.
-For example, to add a metabolomics-related tool, create a subfolder like `mcp_servers/metabolomics/your_tool_name_folder`.
+2. Place the file in a subfolder of the `mcp_host` directory.
+For example, to add a metabolomics-related tool, create a subfolder like `mcp_host/metabolomics/your_tool_name`.

+**Put your `server.py` in mcp_docker if your tool need to run in docker for safety.**

 The `deploy.py` script will look for new `server.py` file, attribute a port for your script and add it to `config.json` (unless you manually did by modifying the config.json), finally it will run your script with the assigned port as first argument.

 ### Example MCP Implementation